kiesraad/abacus/documentatie/flowcharts/committee-session-state.md

   DataEntryFinished --> [*]
 ```

-* currently it's only possible to delete polling stations that do not have a data entry in progress
+* currently it's only possible to delete polling stations that do not have a data entry